conan-io/conan-io.github.io/_posts/2024-12-20-You-can-do-AI-with-cpp.markdown

                 --deployer=full_deploy
 ```

-Running your own chatbot locally is as simple as invoking the packaged `llama-cli`
+You can run your chatbot locally by simply by invoking the packaged `llama-cli`
 application with a model from a Hugging Face repository (in this case we will be using a
 Llama 3.2 model with 1 billion parameters and 6 bit quantization from the [unsloth
 repo](https://huggingface.co/unsloth))  and starting to ask questions: